nirv-ai/fullstackapps/README.md

 #### fe: frontends

-- react is still king. we took an initial look at svelte and it was deemed a lateral move vs a significant jump in performance and dev experience
+- react is still king. we took an initial look at svelte and it was deemed a lateral move vs a significant jump in performance or dev experience

 #### MVAs